pk-dscbi/AIMS-DSCBI/docs/course-requirements/github-workflow.md

 ## Working with Course Materials

 ### Making Changes to Notebooks
-1. **Work directly on notebooks** in the appropriate folders with VS Code
+1. **Work directly on notebooks** in the appropriate folders in VS Code
 2. **Save your work regularly** in Jupyter or your preferred editor
 3. **Commit your changes frequently**:
    ```bash